UoT-Bootcamp/Employee-Dataset/README.md

 * List all employees in the Sales department, including their employee number, last name, first name, and department name.
 * List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 * In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+While examining the data, I overcome with a creeping suspicion that the dataset is fake.
+To confirm my hunch, I decided to take the following steps to generate a visualization of the data:

+* Imported the SQL database into Pandas.
+* Created a histogram to visualize the most common salary ranges for employees.
+* Created a bar chart of average salary by title.

+# My observations:

+As per the above bar chart, we see that the average salary of assistant engineer, engineer, senior engineer and technique leader are almost same which is practically incorrect.
+The salary of staff and senior staff are almost same and highest among other cadres.
+The salary of senior staff and staff is more than manager which is totally vague.